Wind-WindKids/winding/samples/sophieandwind/ice.md

 scenes_sophie_dragon: page, portrait-oriented, image --
 Sophie and Dragon
-Learn how to Train Your Dragon at wind.kids
+Learn how to Train Your Dragon at https://wind.kids

 --